 And I mean, everywhere.

-I don’t think I found a single wall in the entire building that wasn’t displaying some sort of masterpiece.
+I don’t think I found a single wall in the entire building that did not display some kind of masterpiece.
 To be honest, I actually found this a bit inspiring.

 Many visit the Galapagos Islands for the unparalleled ecological diversity, but the archipelago also has a rich human culture.

-These two sides of the islands, the natural side and the human side, mix with and enhance each other.
+These two sides of the islands, the natural and human sides, mix with and enhance each other.
 This hotel is a great representation of that.

 Like several other hotels on the island, Katarma partners with local businesses and can help you plan your day trips and excursions.

 The managers of the hotel also take strides to limit the environmental footprint of their business.
-Many of the paintings and works of art on the property were created with local recycled and reused materials.
+Many of the property’s paintings and works of art were created with local recycled and reused materials.

-The building itself is completely powered by wind turbines.
-All food served is organic and locally acquired (as importing goods to the island is quite resource intensive), and all organic waste is donated to a composting program for agricultural use.
+Wind turbines completely power the building itself.
+All food served is organic and locally acquired (as importing goods to the island is quite resource intensive).
+All organic waste is donated to a composting program for agricultural use.

 3. Galapagos Eco Friendly